-In the case of a dispute with a Part II UCI, a retail investor can request the CSSF to impartially intervene for an out-of-court resolution, though its out-of-court decision is not binding on the parties.
+In the case of a dispute with a Part II UCI, a retail investor can request the CSSF to impartially intervene for an out-of-court resolution, although the CSSF's out-of-court decision is not binding on the parties.

-In the case of regulated funds, CSSF Circular 02/77, relating to the protection of investors in the case of NAV calculation errors and correction of the consequences resulting from non-compliance with the investment rules, sets out specific rules for dealing with such circumstances in a way that does not harm investors.
+In the case of regulated funds, CSSF Circular 02/77, relating to the protection of investors in the case of net asset value (NAV) calculation errors and correction of the consequences resulting from non-compliance with the investment rules, sets out specific rules for dealing with such circumstances in a way that does not harm investors.